domschl/HuggingFaceGuidedTourForMac/README.md

 #### Optional: make homebrew's Python the system-default:

-**Note:** If, for some reason you want to use Python 3.11 or 3.12 globaly, the easiest way way to do so (after `brew install python@3.12` or `3.11`):
+**Note:** If, for some reason you want to use Python 3.11 or 3.12 globally, the easiest way way to do so (after `brew install python@3.12` or `3.11`):

 Edit `.zshrc` and insert: